Panji-Utama/Panji-Utama/README.md

 ## My Projects

-- [Anti-Anxiety App](https://github.com/Panji-Utama/Anti-Anxiety_Mobile.ver): An app where patients with anxiety could consult to both psychologist and psychiatrist.
+- [Anti-Anxiety App](https://github.com/Panji-Utama/Anti-Anxiety_Mobile.ver): An mobile app where patients with anxiety could consult to both psychologist and psychiatrist.
+- [Vanilla Web Series](https://github.com/Panji-Utama/Vanilla-Web-Series): A series of side projects that uses only vanilla HTML, CSS, and JS.
+Some other tech is also used to showcase my ability to integrate these vanilla tech stacks with other techs.

 ## Get in Touch